hanykowska/hanykowska.github.io/about/index.md

 permalink: /about-me/
 ---

 Hi!
-I've been called many names: Hanna, Hania, Han, Haneczka, Hanka, Hanula, Hanuta, Hanusia, Hanulka, even Heniek (my brother thought it funny to call me by a boy's name).
+I've been called many names: Hanna, Hania, Han, Haneczka, Hanka, Hanula, Hanuta, Hanusia, Hanulka, even Heniek (my brother thought it was funny to call me by a boy's name).
 My full name is Hanna Nykowska.
 Welcome to my world.

 Apart from having to deal with my brother, my childhood was a happy one.
 Growing up in a family where everyone in my proximity had technical or math-related background it's no wonder I kept that direction.
 I went on to study biomedical engineering which is a fantastic field combining knowledge on human body and engineering.